datalad-handbook/book/docs/beyond_basics/101-179-gitignore.rst

       $ git config --global core.excludesfile ~/.gitignore_global

    Git -- and consequently DataLad -- will not bother you about any of the files or file types you have specified.
-Following snippet defines a typical collection of ignores to be defined across different platforms
+The following snippet defines a typical collection of ignored files to be defined across different platforms, and should work on Unix-like systems (like MacOS and Linux distributions).

    .. code-block:: bash